HoytWen/CCMDR/README.md

 The datasets used in the paper:

 + [NHANES](https://wwwn.cdc.gov/nchs/nhanes/Default.aspx): a dataset consists of interviews, physical examinations and laboratory tests.The interviews part includes demographic, socioeconomic, dietary, and health-related questions.
 We use the result of the health-related question (questionnaire data) and laboratory tests (laboratory data) from 1999 to 2016.

++ EHR: a digital paper chart for patients, which contains their medical history.
+We use the medication history and laboratory test result in EHR dataset.
+It provides real-time, patient-centered records of patients.

++ [SIDER](http://sideeffects.embl.de): a database that contains information on marketed medicines and their recorded inidications and adverse drug reactions.

+## 4. Code
+### Running example